ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 Predicate (\n -> n > 10) == Predicate (\n -> n > 10)
 ```

-Once again using `Predicate` as an example, let's explore the compositional law of Contravariance.
+Once again using `Predicate` as an example, let's explore the compositional law of `Contravariant`.

 Given that we have the following `Predicate`s: